jwcmitchell/playbook_famous_phonegap/views/layoutbuilder.md

 #### `events`

 A function that is passed the created Surface (the actual Surface).
-Run whatever arbitrary stuff you want here, it is executed inside a `Timer.setTimeout(___, 1)` and is passed the created element.
+Run whatever arbitrary stuff you want here.